 You’ll increase your chance of getting hired if you’re a bookkeeper who specializes in things like tax codes or dance schools!
 Think about what you enjoy.
 Are you a vegan?
-Why not specializing in bookkeeping for vegan restaurants?
+Why not specialize in bookkeeping for vegan restaurants?

 This will help you stand out from the pool of all the general bookkeepers out there.

 3. Answer questions and be helpful (Twitter, Reddit, Quora)

 I know this might sound odd to you.
 You want to work as a bookkeeper, not to be answering some questions on social media.

 Look, people don’t know what you have to offer.
 If you go to social media platforms such as Twitter, or forum sites such as Reddit or Quora, you can search a keyword related to what you do and answer relevant questions.

 By doing this, you’ll show potential clients your expertise and might turn them into paying customers!
 Simply type in the name of your niche and “bookkeeping”.
 You’ll find questions you can answer, showcase your knowledge, and get free exposure that way!